Position

 Responsibilities:

-• Assist patrons with locating books, materials, and resources.
+• Assist patrons with locating books, periodicals, and other resources.

-• Check in and out library materials, ensuring they are returned on time.
+• Check in and check out library materials, ensuring accurate record-keeping.

 Qualifications